centre-for-humanities-computing/chicago_corpus/data/corpus_description.md

 ### RATING_DIST_DIC

 Distributions of ratings per book on GoodReads.

-When the book was a shortstory and it was contained in a collection of short-stories, we selected the collection with the highest number of ratings.

-We are still missing some rating distributions for the corpus, around 8000 titles have them.
+Numbers retrieved in November 2023.

-They are saved as a dictionary in each row, where, e.g., '5': 300 means 300 ratings gave 5 stars, and so on for '4':300 etc. Note, keys are strings.
+They are saved as a dictionary in each row, where, e.g., '5': 300 means 300 ratings gave 5 stars, and so on for '4':300 etc. Note: keys are strings.

 ### i.
 User-lists